• Skip to main content

 Montana weather is famous for being unpredictable.
 You can start the morning in a puffy jacket and end the afternoon in a sunshirt.
 Wearing layers is key.

-• Base Layers: Lightweight, moisture wicking shirts are perfect for staying comfortable on cool mornings and warm afternoons.
+Base Layers: Lightweight, moisture-wicking shirts for cool mornings and warm afternoons

-• Insulating Layer: A fleece or light down jacket for chilly starts or long runs across our reservoirs in jet boats.
+Insulating Layer: Fleece or light down jacket for chilly starts or long jet boat runs

-• Buff/Sun Gaiter: Protects your neck and face from sun and wind.
+Buff/Sun Gaiter: Protects neck and face from sun and wind

-• Hat: A brimmed hat or ball cap cuts glare and keeps you shaded.
+Hat: Brimmed hat or ball cap to cut glare

-• Socks: Wool or synthetic socks are best if you’ll be wading.
+Socks: Wool or synthetic if you’ll be wading

 Footwear and Waders

-• Wading Boots: Rubber-soled boots with good traction.
-We recommend rubber soles with studs for safety if wading. ( PLEASE no studded wading boots in boats)
+Wading Boots: Rubber-soled boots with good traction.
+We recommend rubber soles with studs for safety if wading

 The beauty of booking a guided fly fishing trip in Montana is that your guide will provide most of the gear you need: rods, reels, flies, leaders, and tippet.
-Still, there are a few personal items worth packing for your Montana fishing trip:
+Still, there are a few personal items worth packing:

-• Polarized Sunglasses: Essential for spotting trout and protecting your eyes from errant casts.
-Amber or copper lenses work well on the Missouri River.
+Polarized Sunglasses: Essential for spotting trout and protecting your eyes.
+Amber or copper lenses work well on the Missouri River

-• Favorite Flies: While guides have all the patterns dialed in, it never hurts to bring a few of your confidence flies.
+Favorite Flies: While guides have all the patterns dialed in, it never hurts to bring a few confidence flies

-• Pack or Bag: A small backpack or sling for water, snacks, or an extra layer.
+Pack or Bag: Small backpack or sling for water, snacks, or an extra layer

 Sun and Weather Protection